Updated August 2023

 Late summer and early fall mean fewer crowds, moderate temps and superhero, tacky dirt – it’s a great time of year to hit the trails with your mountain bike.

 Whistler’s vast and varied terrain beckons those looking to explore on two wheels.
-With over 300 kilometres of trails cascading through the valley, including those in the No. 1 mountain bike park in the world, there’s no shortage of riding for all levels, from beginner to expert.
+With over 300 kilometres of trails cascading through the valley, including those in the No. 1 mountain bike park in the world (80 kilometres of trails right there), there’s no shortage of riding for all levels, from beginner to expert.

 Fall Whistler Mountain Bike Park Experience